Skip to content

 The deemed-residency trap is still real

-India's deemed-residency provision (introduced in Finance Act 2020) still catches NRIs in zero-tax jurisdictions with more than ₹15 lakh of Indian-source income who pay no tax anywhere.
+India's deemed-residency provision (introduced in Finance Act 2020) still catches s in zero-tax jurisdictions with more than ₹15 lakh of Indian-source income who pay no tax anywhere.
 Saudi Arabia is a zero personal income tax country for most NRIs.

 Country guides mentioned